Keep surveys short, simple, nuanced.

 - Accuracy – Evaluate the accuracy of our guidance and suggestions.

 - Schedule – How well do we manage your project schedules?

 - Scope and Fees – How well do our fees match our agreed scope?

 - Other Comments – Please provide any additional feedback in the text box below.

 Other topics occur frequently in situations that call for it.
 For example, if your firm provides construction services in a nuclear power plant, “safety” is a critical driver!
 The key is to identify what matters most to your clients and ask the fewest questions possible to identify when and where a conversation needs to happen.

 We have developed more than 5,000 survey templates for our clients addressing the phase/event/subject, service provided, primary recipient, and type of business.
 Simplicity and nuance matter.

 The consistency of the questions and scoring mechanism enables responders to learn what’s being asked at key points in the project and to provide feedback to relevant questions quickly while skipping questions that may not be relevant to them.

-Remember, the score and the feedback are not as important as the insight they provide to facilitate a discussion which will enhance your relationship with the client.
+Remember, the score and the feedback are not as important as the insight they provide to facilitate a discussion that will enhance your relationship with the client.
 The scores don’t matter – the conversation does!